abuultjens/OoVRE/README.md

 ### PCA on top features

-I took the top 30 features from the above screenshot and ran PCA to reduce the dimensionality.
+I took the top 30 features and ran PCA to reduce the dimensionality.
 I plotted the first two principal components and coloured the points according to observation class (orange = case, blue = control).
 The cases are mixed within the controls, however there are some controls that sit out away from where the cases overlap.

 ![Image description](https://github.com/abuultjens/OoVRE/blob/main/Screen%20Shot%202021-08-18%20at%2010.02.35%20am.png)

-This two-dimension reduction of the data is representing the interacting effects of the 30 top features and is a good representation to try to understand how a classifier is making its decisions.
+This two-dimension reduction of the data is representing the interacting effects of the 30 top features and is a good graphic to try to understand how a classifier is making it's decisions.
 I have drawn two class decision zones on the PCA plot depicting how I think the RFC is defining it's class decision boundaries, given the confusion matrix we get with the actual labels.

 ![Image description](https://github.com/abuultjens/OoVRE/blob/main/Screen%20Shot%202021-08-18%20at%2010.02.35%20am%20copy.png)